 “Motionless, you stood there like nothing was happening and you didn’t even react!
 I was calling out your name and you didn’t even respond.”

-I got nothing more than apologies Claudia but you need to understand it wasn’t my fault, I was with you when she fell and I have never used my powers to harm anyone even after what you guys implied about Leann.
-I got no reprisal against you but be aware that as you guys were going to help me, probably my enemies were preventing it from happening, I don’t now but I feel like I will achieve a lot with Hecate and they are aware of her powers, she is quite different to Lilith.
+“I got nothing more than apologies Claudia but you need to understand it wasn’t my fault, I was with you when she fell and I have never used my powers to harm anyone even after what you guys implied about Leann.
+I got no reprisal against you but be aware that as you guys were going to help me, probably my enemies were preventing it from happening, I don’t know but I feel like I will achieve a lot with Hecate and they are aware of her powers, she is quite different to Lilith.”
+Spoke Sheryl.

+Claudia hesitated at first but decided to speak;

 “I want to apologize to you as well Sheryl, I feel we both have been too rough on you and we shouldn’t have reacted the way we did but to be honest our lives were quite tranquil and safe before we met you.
 A lot of things have been going on at our house that we haven’t told you about.
-Regina and I as well having the most horrific nightmares and waking up the next day feeling restless and angry and it’s also getting in the middle of our relationship.”
+Regina and I as well having the most horrific nightmares and waking up the next day feeling restless and angry and it’s also getting in the middle of our relationship.

-I felt I could protect Regina and myself from anything, now I feel so prone to anything like we had lose something.
+I felt I could protect Regina and myself from anything, but now I feel so prone to anything like we had lost something, a protection if you will.”

-I was speechless and all I could say was; I made the pact with Hecate, Claudia, she said that her price for bringing back Leann was exclusive worship to her like you said.
+I was speechless for a moment and all I could say was; “I’m sorry for placing you both in this storm but at least I made the pact with Hecate, Claudia, she said that her price for bringing back Leann was exclusive worship to her like you said.”

 “Well, I’m glad at least you will be able to help Leann,” said Claudia.

-There’s only one thing Claudia, it seems that Hecate sealed the deal with me but how do I know it actually worked?
+“There’s only one thing Claudia, it seems that Hecate sealed the deal with me but how do I know it actually worked?”

 “Just be patient Sheryl, she might not deliver things in the precise moment you want them to happen.
 This is very common so don’t desperate, sometimes she takes longer but you will be surprised of what she offers on behalf of the time you have waited.”
+Uttered Claudia confidently.

 I was definitely more relaxed after listening to Claudia but I was also worried about Regina.

-Do you think I should get Hecate to heal Regina?
+“Do you think I should get Hecate to heal Regina?”
 I asked Claudia.

-That’s up to you Sheryl, I would be pleased and so thankful.
+“That’s up to you Sheryl, I would be pleased and so thankful.”

-I did recall one thing that Hecate told me about you girls, honestly, I’m a little confused.
-You told me Claudia that you guys had the statue long ago and you had to have it to worship her.
+“I did recall one thing that Hecate told me about you girls, honestly, I’m a little confused.
+You told me Claudia that you guys had the statue long ago and you had to have it to worship her.”

 “Yes, that is true, why?”

-She said that you guys were still consorting with Lilith and were trying desperately to get back to her entourage, I didn’t know what to think in the moment.
-Why would she have said that?
+“She said that you guys were still consorting with Lilith and were trying desperately to get back to her entourage, I didn’t know what to think in the moment.
+Why would she have said that?”

-Well, that’s pretty weird Sheryl, as you know I told you before we were part of Lilith’s entourage, we were enslaved by her but we managed to hide and were saved by Hecate.
-Are you sure you summoned her?
+“Well, that’s pretty weird Sheryl, as you know I told you before we were part of Lilith’s entourage, we were enslaved by her but we managed to hide and were saved by Hecate.
+Are you sure you summoned her?”
+Asked Claudia worriedly.

-Omg not again, did I call on something else?
-I’m an idiot!
+“Oh my God not again, did I call on something else?
+I’m an idiot!”

 “Ok Sheryl, calm down.
 You said you found her statue in your room, right?
 How that happened exactly?”